Picovoice/rhino/binding/flutter/README.md

 }
 ```

+Rhino accepts the following optional parameters:
-You can override the default Rhino model file and/or the inference sensitivity.
-You can set `requireEndpoint` parameter to
+ - `sensitivity`: overrides the default inference sensitivity.
-false if you do not wish to wait for silence before Rhino infers context.
-There is also an optional `processErrorCallback`
-that is called if there is a problem encountered while processing audio.
-These optional parameters can be passed in like so:
+ - `processErrorCallback`: called if there is a problem encountered while processing audio.
+ - `endpointDurationSec`: sets how much silence is required after a spoken command.
+ - `requireEndpoint`: indicates whether Rhino should wait for silence before returning an inference.

 ```dart
 const accessKey = "{ACCESS_KEY}"  // AccessKey obtained from Picovoice Console (https://console.picovoice.ai/)